My Roommate Is a Gumiho

 The series ended on July 15, 2021, with its last episode recording an average nationwide viewership ratings of 4%.
-It attained an average viewership of 948 thousand per episode during its run.
+It attained an average viewership of 948 thousand per episode during its broadcast.

 Synopsis

-Gumiho, literally "nine-tailed fox", is a creature that appears in the folktales and legends of Korea.

-It is based on an original webtoon.
-It tells the story of a male Gumiho who has lived for hundreds of years to become a human being; having his fox beads taken away by a female college student in an accident, they live together in his house to solve this problem.
+Based on an original webtoon, the drama tells a story of a male kumiho who has lived for hundreds of years to become a human being.
+When his fox beads are taken away by a female college student in an accident, they live together in his house to solve this problem.